THOMASELOVE/432-quizzes-2024/quiz2/README.md

 `dataS` | Rds | 600 | 7 | Q04 - Q06
 `dataT` | csv | 360 | 5 | Q11 - Q12

-3. A fairly complete draft of [the instructions for Quiz 2 is now available](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz2/432_quiz2_2024_instructions_only.pdf).
-This "instructions only" draft will disappear when we provide the final main PDF file of instructions and questions.
-    - **NEW!** I updated the "instructions only" document again on Sunday `2024-04-14` to reflect a more complete list of packages and setup, and increases in (1) the length of the PDF file to 47 pages, and (2) the number of footnotes to 14, as we add additional output and hints in revising the questions.

-4. Here is a copy of section 0.12 of the main PDF, in a format that lets you easily copy and paste Dr. Love's code chunk for **R packages and setup** into your Quarto file.
+3. Here is a copy of section 0.12 of the main PDF, in a format that lets you easily copy and paste Dr. Love's code chunk for **R packages and setup** into your Quarto file.

 ## Code Chunk for R Packages and Setup (from section 0.12 of the Main Document on page 4)